Sentimental Music Cue

 - That music was featured so much that the actors themselves imagined that tune during emotional moments of their own lives.

-- Full House does this during every Golden Moment.
+- The former Trope Namer, Full House, did this during every Golden Moment.
 (Which, in this show, is about Once per Episode.)

 - Mind you, Full House (as well as pretty much every Sitcom in the TGIF block) tended more for light bass guitar or a synthesizer on high notes over a clarinet, but it was the late 80s/early 90s.